 How do Realtors Get Paid?
 What Every Buyer and Seller Should Know.

-Realtors get paid on a commission basis, usually 5 to 6 percent of a home’s sales price (not the listing price).
+Realtors get paid on a commission basis, usually 5 to 6 percent of a home’s sales price, which is split between the listing broker and buyer’s agent.
 Fees typically come out of the sellers’ proceeds while buyers generally pay nothing to the agent who represents them.

 Honestly, most folks never put much thought into how real estate agents make money – neither the commission percentages nor from which side of the deal the fees come.
 Obviously, one must assume compensation comes from somewhere, or no one would be in business.
 Office furniture, copy machines, and yard signs don’t pay for themselves.
 Usually, about the time people start thinking about buying a home, they start to wonder how real estate agents get paid.